 - Steroids Cataracts caused by steroids are dense and can cause rapid vision loss.
 They will not go away when medication is stopped and have to be removed surgically.
 If you must take steroids, be sure to get plenty of antioxidants such as lutein, alpha lipoic acid, vitamin E, and vitamin C for prevention.

 Conventional Cataract Treatment

-- Extracapsular surgery: the front half of the outer covering of the lens is removed.
+- The front half of the outside of the lens cover is removed in extracapsular surgery

 Usually the natural lens is replaced which an artificial, plastic lens.
 It is a permanent implant.